ZJU-FAST-Lab/ego-planner-swarm/README.md

 ## 5. Use Drone Simulation Considering Dynamics or Not
 Typical simulations use a dynamic model to calculate the motion of the drone under given commands.
-However, it requires continous iterations to solver a differential equation, which consumes quite a lot computation.
+However, it requires continuous iterations to solve a differential equation, which consumes quite a lot computation.
 When launching a swarm of drones, this computation burden may cause significant lag.
 On an i7 9700KF CPU I use, 15 drones are the upper limit.
-Therefore, for compatibility and scalability purposes, I use a "[fake_drone](https://github.com/ZJU-FAST-Lab/ego-planner-swarm/tree/master/src/uav_simulator/fake_drone)" package to convet commands to drone odometry directly by default.
+Therefore, for compatibility and scalability purposes, I use a "[fake_drone](https://github.com/ZJU-FAST-Lab/ego-planner-swarm/tree/master/src/uav_simulator/fake_drone)" package to convert commands to drone odometry directly by default.

 If you want to use a more realistic quadrotor model, you can un-comment the node `quadrotor_simulator_so3` and `so3_control/SO3ControlNodelet` in [simulator.xml](https://github.com/ZJU-FAST-Lab/ego-planner-swarm/blob/master/src/planner/plan_manage/launch/simulator.xml) to enable quadrotor simulation considering dynamics.
 Please don't forget to comment the package `poscmd_2_odom` right after the above two nodes.